-3.6 EMERGENCY SERVICES
+3.73.6 EMERGENCY SERVICES

-3.6.1 Fire, Police, Ambulance and Disaster Services
+3.7.13.6.1 Fire, Police, Ambulance and Disaster Services

-The City of Fort Saskatchewan's Disaster Services Agency provides fire and disaster services to the plan area, while emergency medical services are provided by Alberta Health Services.
-The plan area is covered by the City's Fire Hall at the corner of Highway 15 and 101 Street (approximately 2 miles southwest of the plan area), where part-time fire members, under the direction of a full-time Fire Chief, respond to incidents involving the need for fire suppression, rescue, (motor vehicle collisions, low angle rope rescue), clean up of environment spills or mutual aid to surrounding communities.
+The City of Fort Saskatchewan's Community and Protective Disaster Services Agency provides fire and disaster services to the ASP plan area, while emergency medical services is are provided by Alberta Health Services.
+The ASP plan area is covered by the City's Fire Hall at the corner of Highway 15 and 101 Street (approximately 2 miles southwest of the ASP plan area), where part-time fire members, under the direction of a full-time Fire Chief, respond to incidents involving the need for fire suppression, rescue, (motor vehicle collisions, low angle rope rescue), clean up of environment spills or mutual aid to surrounding communities.
 Two fully equipped ambulances are also located at the main fire station to provide emergency medical services to the City.